d-quint/VYPR/README.md

 ## Developers

-This PL was made with love by team AGILE of TN32:
+This PL was made with love by Team AGILE of TN32:
 - Dane Quintano
 - Jansen Moral
 - JC Paglinawan